Welcome to UK Law. If you’re looking to make a compensation claim or to find advice on your legal issues, you’ve come to

 Slips, trips and falls may seem like innocuous types of accidents, after all, we have all slipped over at some time.
 But, they can lead to serious injuries with a lasting impact in some cases.
-If your slip or fall was caused by another person, a UK lawyer or solicitor from our team may be able to help you in seeking compensation.
+If your slip or fall was caused by another person, a UK lawyer or solicitor may be able to help you in seeking compensation.

 Slips and falls which lead to devastating injuries could happen in almost any environment.
 In fact, they are the single most common type of work accident in the UK.
 A loose paving tile in the street or damaged flooring in a shop could cause you to trip up.
 If your employer has left hazards about a workplace you could trip up.
 You could even slip over in a coffee shop if a spillage has not been attended to quickly enough.

 The key criteria knitting these types of claim together is that the circumstances which caused your injury could have been avoided if the party responsible had acted to rectify the problem or to clearly signpost it, thus avoiding your slip, trip or fall.

 - How Do I Make A Claim If I Tripped Over Glass Or A Bottle?